OTC Appetite Suppressant Similar to Phentermine

 OTC appetite suppressants are easily available online or in stores without a prescription.
 If you can afford the pills, you can purchase them.
 Prescription medications, on the other hand, are only available from a registered pharmacy.
 You always need a physician’s script to purchase or refill the medication.

-The distribution and sale of some prescription appetite suppressants, like phentermine, is even more tightly-controlled given that they contain controlled substances.
+The distribution and sale of some prescription appetite suppressants, like phentermine, are even more tightly controlled because they contain controlled substances.
 For example, the active ingredient in phentermine weight loss pills (phentermine hydrochloride) is a Class IV controlled substance in the US and abroad.
-For this reason, it is even closely monitored by authorities and must be purchased though a very specific process.
+For this reason, it is even closely monitored by authorities and must be purchased through a very specific process.

 Regulation